 fresh cracked pepper

-3 tbsp.
-Beef Bullion Crystals (or 2 tbsp Beef Base);
+3 tablespoon.
+Beef Bullion Crystals (or 2 tablespoon Beef Base);

 2 bags of large flour tortillas (you can use corn tortillas, but they don’t hold up as well)

-1 tbsp. ground cumin; (sour cream & guacamole to serve as with enchiladas)
+1 tablespoon. ground cumin; (sour cream & guacamole to serve as with enchiladas)

 No nutrition information available

 Pulled Pork: Peel onions and cut into quarters.
 Peel and smash garlic cloves.
 Remove the stems and most of the seeds from THREE of the dried New Mexico chilis (you'll use the other 20 later), and the stems from the ancho and chipotle peppers.
 Liberally season the pork butt on all sides w/the Adobo seasoning and cracked pepper.
 Place pork into a large (coverable ovenproof) roasting pan, fat side up.
 Surround pork butt w/onions, garlic, peppers, add chicken stock and beef bullion crystals.
 Cover and bake at 375 degrees for an hour.
 Reduce heat to 275 and slow roast for another three to five hours, until the pork is falling off the bone.
 Check periodically, and add water as the level goes down.
 (You want to end up with yummy juice).